rtitmuss/torn/doc/build.md

 **1 x 10k Blue resistor (R6)**

-Bend the leds straight down as close to the resistor as possible, insert, solder and clip the legs.
+Bend the legs straight down as close to the resistor as possible, insert, solder and clip the legs.

 ![alt_text](build/image22.jpg)

 **Step 5**

-**5 x 75 Tan resistor (R2, R3)**
+**2 x 75 Tan resistor (R2, R3)**

-Bend the leds straight down as close to the resistor as possible, insert, solder and clip the legs.
+Bend the legs straight down as close to the resistor as possible, insert, solder and clip the legs.

 ![alt_text](build/image14.jpg)